Mariners continue to load up on high-school players in MLB draft

 - B/T: L/R

 A closer look: Another senior sign for the Mariners, Packard is one of the older players in the draft class.
-He almost led Campbell to an upset of eventual NCAA champion Mississippi State in the regional round, crushing a three-run homer in the first inning.
+He led Campbell to an near upset of eventual NCAA champion Mississippi State in the regional round, crushing a three-run homer in the first inning.
 As a senior, he posted a .371/.488/.629 slash line with 18 doubles, 11 homers, 67 RBI, 32 walks, 18 hit-by-pitches and 24 strikeouts in 55 games, earning first-team All-Big South honors.

 Jordan Jackson, RHP, Georgia Southern